Table Of Contents

-Update: Sunstar Expands Recall of Paroex Oral Rinse
+Update: Sunstar Expands Recall of Gluconate Oral Rinse USP 0.12

-"To date, 29 adverse events have been reported to SAI related to this recall," FDA said.
-"Affected patients tested positive for Burkholderia lata infections, typically found in sputum cultures while under treatment for other serious medical conditions.
-Use of the contaminated product on patients with pre-existing respiratory conditions, including those infected with Covid-19, is particularly unsafe."
+“To date, 29 adverse events have been linked to recalled oral rinse,” FDA said.
+“Affected patients tested positive for Burkholderia lata infections, typically found in sputum cultures while under treatment for other serious medical conditions.
+Use of the contaminated product on patients with pre-existing respiratory conditions, including those infected with Covid-19, is particularly unsafe.”

 This is an expansion of the recall initially announced on Oct.
 27, 2020.

-This recall affects Paroex Chlorhexidine Gluconate Oral Rinse USP, 0.12% products with expiration dates between 6/30/22 and 9/30/22 to the consumer level, according to the U.S. Food & Drug Administration (FDA).
+This recall affects Paroex Gluconate USP, 0.12% products with expiration dates between 6/30/22 and 9/30/22 to the consumer level, according to the U.S. Food & Drug Administration (FDA) .

-"Use of the defective product in the immunocompetent host may result in oral and, potentially, systemic infections requiring antibacterial therapy," FDA said.
-"In the most at-risk populations, the use of the defective product may result in life-threatening infections, such as pneumonia and bacteremia."
+“Use of the defective product with corresponding expiration dates in the immunocompetent host may result in oral and, potentially, systemic infections requiring antibacterial therapy,” FDA said.
+“In the most at-risk populations, the use of the defective product may result in life-threatening infections, such as pneumonia and bacteremia.”

-The recalled oral rinse is packaged as follows:
+The recalled paroex oral rinse is packaged as follows:

 - 1789P GUM® Paroex® is distributed in cases each containing 6 amber bottles of 16 fluid ounce (473 ml) chlorhexidine rinse.
 The bottle has a childproof cap and a 15 ml metered dosage cup